bruce/docker_pydata_example/README.md

 $ make clobber
 ```

-Then your uses of `make run` will start from a clean slate.
+Then your uses of `make run` will start from a clean slate (an empty dataframe, that is).